hopsoft/kvn/README.md

 ## Key/Value Notation

 Similar to JSON but more limited in scope.
-Can be used to represent basic key/value data structures as human readable strings.
+Can be used to represent basic key/value data structures as (human readable) strings.

-Useful when working with limited storage options, and extra data needs to be captured in a single field.
+Useful when working with limited storage options to capture additional (human readable) data in a single field.

 ## Rules